rdkcentral/tasecureapi/README.md

 ### SVP Operations

 The API provides the following SVP capabilities:

 * Protected buffer operations, including buffer allocation, deallocation, writes, and copies.
 * AES cipher operations on data in protected buffers using CBC and CTR mode.

-The initialization and configuration of the SVP is out of scope for the API.
-This is the responsibility of an SVP TA, for example.
-The device must provide a mechanism to the SecAPI TA to determine whether an SVP is enforced.
-The device must provide a mechanism to the SecAPI TA to determine whether an SVP buffer is wholly contained within the restricted SVP memory region.
+The SVP implementation must provide a mechanism to the SecAPI TA to determine whether SVP is enforced.
+The SVP implementation must provide a mechanism to the SecAPI TA to determine whether an SVP buffer is wholly contained within the restricted SVP memory region.

 The control of HDCP and other outputs is out of scope for the API.
 This is the responsibility of an HDCP TA, for example.
 The device must provide a mechanism to the SecAPI TA to determine what video